 - Helping people with food alternatives to find alternative recipes without altering taste and nutrients, etc.

 You’ll be happy knowing that you are using your knowledge and skills in helping others achieve their goals.

 If you want to write a cookbook someday, then starting a food blog is the best way to get started.
 Your blog will introduce you to influential people in the industry and help you build a ready-to-buy audience.
 Once you have built an audience of, say, 20,000 email subscribers, promoting your cookbook to them will give it the initial momentum in terms of first sales and reviews, which are critical for Amazon ranking.

-Food blogging isn’t really a walk-in-the-pack, but it’s something that you may want to try if you are intrigued by the reasons above.
-Focus on publishing quality content, mastering food photography, and interacting with your readers and bloggers before focusing on the money.
+Food blogging isn’t a walk in the park, but it’s something that you may want to try if you are intrigued by the reasons above.
+Focus on publishing quality content on a specific food niche, mastering food photography, and interacting with your readers and bloggers before focusing on the money.
 Don’t worry, though.
 If you work your butt off, money will find you.